AlexiaDievart/endolith_infauna/README.md

 ## Expectations from the statistical analyses

-### Across all sites
+### Across all sites (excluding Old Woman's River)

-* Compare the architectural complexity between infested and non-infested mussel beds in terms of the number of live and dead mussels (*Perna* and *Mytilus* separately), the number of broken mussels and the average number of byssal threads for each quadrat
+* Compare the architectural complexity between infested and non-infested mussel beds in terms of the number of live and dead mussels, the number of broken mussels and the average number of byssal threads for each quadrat
 * Compare the "community descriptors" between infested and non-infested mussel beds in terms of average total abundance and biomass per quadrat, species richness, species diversity (Shannon-Wiener and Simpson's indexes) and species evenness
 * Compare the infaunal communities between infested and non-infested mussel beds in terms of abundance and biomass
 * Identify the species that contribute the most to dissimilarities between communities if any